-During Young’s six years at Oklahoma State, he has overseen eight Academic All-Big 12 selections, two ITA Arthur Ashe Leadership & Sportsmanship Award Recipients, six All-American selections, seven ITA Central Regional Champions, three ITA Rookie of the Year regional selections, two ITA Central Region Senior Players of the Year, a Big 12 Freshman of the Year, and most recently, the 2015 Big 12 Newcomer of the Year and 2015 Big 12 Player of the Year.
+During Young’s seven years at Oklahoma State, he has overseen 23 Academic All-Big 12 selections, two ITA Arthur Ashe Leadership & Sportsmanship Award Recipients, six All-American selections, seven ITA Central Regional Champions, three ITA Rookie of the Year regional selections, two ITA Central Region Senior Players of the Year, a Big 12 Freshman of the Year, the 2015 Big 12 Newcomer of the Year and 2015 Big 12 Player of the Year.
 Under Young, the Cowgirls have racked up four-straight seasons of 20 wins or more.

 During the 2015 season, OSU’s women’s program rose to new heights, finishing the season 23-6.
 The Cowgirls took down 14 ranked opponents and notched 15 shutout wins.
 The stellar season earned the Cowgirls their fourth-straight trip to the NCAA championships and the privilege to host the first and second rounds for the first time on the OSU campus.
 A heroic showing by the Pokes advanced them to the Sweet 16, where they faced a tough Florida team and fell.
 Throughout the season, Young saw his squad rise to No. 8 in the ITA polls, the highest ranking in program history.
 He also saw Lushkova earn the highest singles ranking at No. 10.
 She paired up with Miami transfer Kelsey Laurente to become the nation’s No. 3 doubles team at one point, also breaking a school rankings record.